itsme-Subid/Telegram-Bot/README.md

 ## 📡 Quick Start

+> If you are new to Telegram bots, read the official [Introduction for Developers](https://core.telegram.org/bots) written by the Telegram team.
+>
 > **_Warning_**: This BOT is not yet ready for production.
 It is still in development. 🚧
 >
 > ### Requirements: